 1. Debt is a form of slavery

 Runaway debt can create havoc in your life.
-What would happen if you lose your job, or you get an illness that health insurance does not cover?
+What happens if you lose your job or get an illness that health insurance does not cover?
 How much stress would you feel in that situation?

 Debt, especially unsecured consumer debt, is a form of slavery.
-The debtor is beholden to the creditor because each day that the debt remains unpaid, interest charges pile up.
+The debtor is beholden to the creditor because each day the debt remains unpaid, interest charges pile up.
 Over time, it’s easy to see how the unchecked use of credit can erode wealth and foreclose opportunities.

 If your grandchildren already have fallen into debt, remind them it’s not too late to climb out.
-Check out “Resolutions 2019: Crush Your Debt in 3 Simple Steps.”
+Check out “Resolutions 2020: Crush Your Debt in 3 Simple Steps.”

 2. Financially successful people live below their means

 Financial success is usually the result of years of self-control.
 A big part of that discipline involves living within or below your means.
 If every dollar that comes into your life has to go out, there’s little hope for getting ahead.

 Remind your grandchildren to keep their overhead lower than their income, and to pocket the difference.
 And urge them not to let every bump in income become a boost in lifestyle.

 3. Pay yourself first

 Learning to pay yourself first is an important part of financial security.
 Direct a healthy portion of your income into an IRA, 401(k) plan or savings account before your paycheck even hits your account.
 Otherwise, you’ll have to constantly fight the temptation to spend every dollar.

-When you automate your savings and make that an unwavering part of your routine, it puts the twin forces of time and compounding interest on your side.
-Looking for a savings account that pays a great rate?
-Stop by our Solutions Center and compare rates.
+Tell your grandchildren to automate savings and make that an unwavering part of their routine.
+Doing so puts the twin forces of time and compounding interest on their side.

 4. Forget about impressing the Joneses